x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 - [Item Instance](#ItemInstance)
   - A particular instance of a generic Item Definition
 - [Inventory Manager](#InventoryManager) (Controller component)
-  - Allows adding/removing Item Instances in inventory
-  - Keeps track of the Item Instances in inventory
+  - Keeps track of the Item Instances in a Pawn's Inventory
 - [`IPickupable` Interface](#IPickupable)
-  - Defines what actually goes into inventory when an item is picked up
+  - Defines what actually goes into Inventory when an item is picked up

 <a id="ItemDefinition"></a>